-Non-Payroll Disbursements (excluding card purchases/payments, travel reimbursements, and petty cash purchases)
+5) Non-Payroll Disbursements (excluding card purchases, travel reimbursements, and petty cash purchases)

-8. Obtain a listing of locations that process payments for the fiscal period and management's representation that the listing is complete.
+A. Obtain a listing of locations that process payments for the fiscal period and management's representation that the listing is complete.
 Randomly select 5 locations (or all locations if less than 5).

-Obtained listing of locations that process payments for the fiscal period and management's representation that the listing is complete.
+Obtained a listing of locations that process payments for the fiscal period and management's representation that the listing is complete.

-9. For each location selected under #8 above, obtain a listing of those employees involved with nonpayroll purchasing and payment functions.
-Obtain written policies and procedures relating to employee job duties (if the agency has no written policies and procedures, inquire of employees about their job duties), and observe that job duties are properly segregated such that:
+B. For each location selected under #5A above, obtain a listing of those employees involved with non-payroll purchasing and payment functions.
+Obtain written policies and procedures relating to employee job duties (if the agency has no written policies and procedures, then inquire of employees about their job duties), and observe that job duties are properly segregated such that i.
+At least two employees are involved in initiating a purchase request, approving a purchase, and placing an order or making the purchase;